Flinders Street railway station: Current building

-In May 1900, the £500 first prize was awarded to railway employees James Fawcett and H. P. C. Ashworth (Fawcett and Ashworth), whose design, named Green Light, was in the French Renaissance style.
-It included a large dome over the main entrance, and tall clock tower over the Elizabeth Street entrance, an entrance opposite Degraves Street, and two subways.
-There was to be a roof over the platforms ‘supported by 12 columns’, of corrugated iron and with minimal amounts of glass to protect against the summer sun, though drawings have not survived.
-The Swanston Street elevation does survive, which shows an impressive three-arched roof running east–west, with a tall stained glass east end, which most likely was only to cover the concourse.
+The £500 first prize was awarded to railway employees James Fawcett and H. P. C. Ashworth (Fawcett and Ashworth), whose design, named Green Light, was described as being in the French Renaissance style.
+Like the Commissioners' design, it included a large dome over the main entrance, a tall clock tower over the Elizabeth Street entrance, an entrance opposite Degraves Street, and two subways.
+There was to be a train shed roof of corrugated iron over the platforms "supported by 12 columns", with minimal amounts of glass to protect against the summer sun (drawings of that have not survived).
+The Swanston Street elevation does survive, and shows an impressive three-arched roof running east–west, with a tall stained glass east end, which most likely was only to cover the concourse.
+The roof over the platforms may have been a similar arrangement of arches but across the lines rather than parallel.

-Work began in 1900 on the rearrangement of the station tracks, while the final design of the station building was still being worked on.
-Work on the central pedestrian subway started in 1901, with the foundations of the main building completed by 1903.
+In 1900, work began on the rearrangement of the station tracks, while the final design of the station building was still being worked on.
+Work on the central pedestrian subway started in 1901, and the foundations of the main building were completed by 1903.

-In 1904, in mid construction, the plans were extensively modified by the Railways Commissioners.
-The proposed train shed was replaced by individual platform roofs, and it was decided not to include the arched concourse roof.
+In 1904, in mid-construction, the plans were extensively modified by the Railways Commissioners.
+The proposed single platform roof was replaced by individual platform roofs, and it was decided not to include the arched concourse roof.
 To increase office space, a fourth storey was added to the main building, which resulted in the arches above each entrance on Flinders Street being lowered, decreasing their dominance.

 In 1905, work began on the station building itself, starting at the west end and progressing towards the main dome.
 Ballarat builder Peter Rodger was awarded the £93,000 contract.
 The building was originally to have been faced in stone, but that was considered too costly, so red brick, with cement render details, was used for the main building instead.
 Grey granite from Harcourt was used for many details at ground level on the Flinders Street side, "in view of the importance of this great public work".
-The southern facade of the main building consisted of a lightweight timber frame clad with zinc sheets, which were scored into blocks and painted red to look like large bricks.
+The southern façade of the main building consisted of a lightweight timber frame clad with zinc sheets, which were scored into blocks and painted red to look like large bricks.
 That was done to create corridors instead of what were to be open-access balconies inside the scrapped train shed.